MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 #### Task 2 – Activate a trial Calling Plan

-In this task you will activate the Calling Plan Add-on Trial for your tenant so you can assign the calling plan to your users.
+In this task, you will activate the Calling Plan Add-on Trial for your tenant so you can assign the calling plan to your users.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.